 An Unexpected Container

 Try utilizing wasted space.
 I have an ugly privacy fence along the back of my property that this would be perfect for.
 As much as I would love to have plants growing in front of it to hide the hideousness, it’s my children’s play area.
-My toddler would tear up any attempt of gardening there, and since he’s only two, I fear he’d eat something he shouldn’t.
+My toddler would tear up any attempt at gardening there, and since he’s only two, I fear he’d eat something he shouldn’t.
 Instead, I’ll distract them with whimsy.

 Be sure to drill holes in the bottom of the rain boots for drainage.